- Print

 name: use-annotation

-• Below is the part where traffic is distributed to the naver and cloud services in the setting above.
+- The following is the part where traffic is distributed to NAVER and Cloud services in the setting above:

 alb.ingress.kubernetes.io/actions.navercloud: >